2003100127/deephelicon/README.md

 2. **install DeepHelicon**

-    * To download a released package of DeepHelicon stable version in tab `releases`.
+    * To download a released package of DeepHelicon stable version, click [`here`](https://github.com/2003100127/deephelicon/releases).

+    * To download all prediction models of DeepHelicon click [`here`](https://github.com/2003100127/deephelicon/releases).

-    * To obtain the latest version of DeepHelicon (download the prediction models in tab `releases`), do
+    * To obtain the latest version of DeepHelicon, do
     ```
     git clone https://github.com/2003100127/deeptmcon.git
     ```